Benefits of Isometric Exercises for Strength Training

 2) Practice and train major lifts: Deadlift, clean, squat, presses, C&J, and snatch.

-(Er, ok, not randomise, but training and practice like you’d find in an oly club.
+(Er, ok, not randomise, but training and practise like you’d find in an oly club.
 Ok, I can do that.
 Tick)

 And